red-collar-official/flutter_kore/README.md

 }
 ```

-To process errors and retry requests if you override onError method
+To process errors and retry requests override onError method

 Using instance of <b>requestsCollection</b> you can cancel all current requests and retry all of them